Freezing Clothes – Does This Laundry Technique Really Work?

 In the age of droughts, increasing water consumption, and microplastics being released from washing synthetic clothing, it makes sense to cut down on the laundry that we do.

-Whether that’s hanging items up to air in between wears, steaming them, or using a fabric refresher spray to prolong the time between washing items.
+Whether that’s hanging items up to air in between wears, steaming them, or using a fabric refresher spray to prolong the time between washing items – these are all tried and tested techniques.
 But freezing them?
 Would that even work?

 After all, the NHS has long recommended freezing pillows and soft toys in the case of managing dust mite allergies, scabies infections, bed bug outbreaks, and more.